CHAPTER 1

 Bravo team, under Zoe’s direct command, moved methodically up the hill.
 They soon found the second shooter huddled behind a boulder, out of ammunition.

-It didn't take long for her Marines to drag the shooter back into the square of the village, tossing the malnourished soldier at the foot of a wall.
-The squad formed a loose circle.
+It didn’t take long for the marines to drag the malnourished soldier back into the square of the village, where they tossed him at the foot of a wall.
+The squad formed a loose circle around him.
 The men of the village gathered behind them.

 Davies looked at Zoe.
-She was a bloody mess.
-Crimson streaks leaked from the cuts on her face, and a dark stain spread from the metal still embedded in her leg.
-"Jesus ma'am.
-You okay?"
+She must be a mess.
+She could feel the blood leaking from the cuts on her face, and a dark stain was spreading from the metal still embedded in her leg.
+“Jesus, ma’am.
+You okay?”

-"Fine," she said curtly.
-She stared at the young man.
+“Fine,” she said curtly.
+She stared at the young shooter.
 The evacuation helo would be here any minute, and she needed to make a decision before it arrived.

 “What do we do?”
 Adler asked.